3liz/lizmap-documentation/source/publish/lizmap_plugin/filtered_layers_login.rst

 Edition
 ^^^^^^^

-If you have enabled the edition (see :ref:`edition`) on the filtered layer, the field containing the ID will be editable with:
+If you have enabled the edition (see :ref:`editing`) on the filtered layer, the field containing the ID will be editable with:

 * either a combobox for a non admin user with either his own login or ``all``
 * or a line edit to write a value for a admin user